-David Shmoys (Laibe/Acheson Professor of Business Management & Leadership Studies School of Operations Research and Information Engineering Department of Computer Science, Cornell University)
+David Shmoys (Laibe/Acheson Profesor of Business Management and Leadership, Department of Computer Science, Cornell)

-Hummy Song (Assistant Professor of Operations, Information and Decisions, University of Pennsylvania, Wharton)
+Hamsa Sridhar Bastani (Assistant Professor of Operations, Information and Decisions, Wharton School of Business)

 Oguzhan Alagoz (Visiting Professor of Operations at Kellogg School of Management and Proctor and Gamble Bascom Professor of Industrial Systems Engineering, University of Wisconsin-Madison)